kanishka231/python/test.md

 So what happens is we provide myspy what type we expect for safety then do mypy main.py this will provide all the type error we encounters

+Python + mypy  ====  check the type statitclly while typescript  is (type + javascript) has an in built compiler which check the type before runing the code

  Q2.
 How python execute the code
  Ans.